-Page 23 "the benefits of increased productivity-that is, the creation of wealth within the U.S. economy-were fairly distributed to average workers from the post-war period into the Nixon Administration."
+Page 25 "the benefits of increased productivity-that is, the creation of wealth within the U.S. economy-were fairly distributed to average workers from the post-war period into the Nixon Administration."
 Economic Policy Institute, "The top charts of 2016," December 22, 2016, chart 3.

-Page 24 "since the end of the Reagan Administration, the richest 10 percent doubled their wealth, while the bottom 90 percent gained just slightly and the bottom half-which own just one percent of all the nation's assets-gained nothing."
+Page 26 "since the end of the Reagan Administration, the richest 10 percent doubled their wealth, while the bottom 90 percent gained just slightly..."
 Congressional Budget Office, "Trends in Family Wealth, 1989 to 2013," August 2016.